Anti-Chinese sentiment in the United States: Early Chinese immigration to the United States

-The arrival of three Chinese seamen in Baltimore in 1785 marked the first record of Chinese people in the United States.
-Starting with the California Gold Rush in the middle 19th century, the United States — particularly the West Coast states — enlisted large numbers of Chinese migrant laborers.
-Early Chinese immigrants worked as gold miners, and later on subsequent large labor projects, such as the building of the first transcontinental railroad.
-The decline of the Qing Dynasty in China, instability and poverty caused many Chinese, especially from the province of Guangdong, to emigrate overseas in search of a more stable life, and this coincided with the rapid growth of American industry.
+The arrival of three Chinese sailors to Baltimore in 1785 marked the first record of Chinese people in the United States.
+During the California Gold Rush in the mid-19th century, many Chinese immigrants came to the U.S., particularly the West Coast states, where they worked as gold miners and on large labor projects, including the transcontinental railroad.
+Economic and social instability in China, including the decline of the Qing Dynasty, led to increased emigration, especially from Guangdong province.
+This migration coincided with the growth of American industry, and Chinese workers were often employed in labor-intensive jobs.
 Chinese people were considered by employers as "reliable" workers who would continue working, without complaint, even under destitute conditions.

+In the 1850s, the stock character John Chinaman began appearing in minstrel songs.
+John Chinaman was caricatured as effeminate and unmanly, with many songs centering on his failed pursuit of Caucasian women.

 Chinese migrant workers encountered considerable prejudice in the United States, especially by the people who occupied the lower layers in white society, and Chinese "coolies" were used as a scapegoat for depressed wage levels by politicians and labor leaders.
 Cases in which Chinese people were physically assaulted include the Chinese massacre of 1871 in Los Angeles and the 1982 murder of Vincent Chin in Detroit.
 The 1909 murder of Elsie Sigel in New York, for which a Chinese person was suspected, was blamed on the entire Chinese community and led to physical violence.
 "The murder of Elsie Sigel immediately grabbed the front pages of newspapers, which portrayed Chinese men as dangerous to "innocent" and "virtuous" young white women.
 This murder led to a surge in the harassment of Chinese in communities across the United States."